smmorey/Morey_et_al_2022_SupplementalDataSets/README.md

-# SupplementalDataSets
+# Supplemental Data Sets

-This folder contains Supplemental Data Sets from Morey et al. (submitted).
-It includes Data Set S1, S2a, and S2b.
+~This folder contains Supplemental Data Sets from Morey et al. (submitted).
+It includes Data Set S1, S2a, and S2b.~